deliveroo/deliveroo.engineering/_posts/2023-01-24-roo-talks-care-august.md

 # About Care at Deliveroo

-Although generally thought of as providing self-service functionality or agent support for order issues, the Care function within Deliveroo isn’t just related to resolving issues with orders.
+Although generally thought of as providing self-service functionality or agent support for order issues, the Care function within Deliveroo isn't just related to resolving issues with orders.
 Our Care function continuously connects the consumers, riders, restaurants and agents in the marketplace, making sure everyone has a great experience with Deliveroo.

-Care also builds and maintains the tools that enable live chat or calls between a rider and a consumer, for instance when the rider can’t find the consumer’s front door, or if a second rider needs to be assigned for a particularly large order.
+Care also builds and maintains the tools that enable live chat or calls between a rider and a consumer, for instance when the rider can't find the consumer's front door, or if a second rider needs to be assigned for a particularly large order.
 Care therefore works with a lot of different technologies and integrates with a lot of systems at scale to minimise the likelihood and impact of potential incidents.

 <figure style="text-align: center;">
   ![Looking at the big screen on the Roo pitch, where James King is mid sentence, slightly obscured by Erika Moreno Sierra who is facing the screen](/images/posts/roo-talks-care-august/james.jpeg)